raizcap/martian-robots-code-challenge/README.md

   3. If the API stops due to an error, try againg some seconds later.
 It could be that the DB was still not ready to receive connections.

 ## Running the application
 The application dll is located in a folder named "TARGET", in the application root folder (martian-robots-code-challenge).
-The command to execute the application the next one:
+The command to execute the application is the next one:

         dotnet MartianRobotsApp.dll <path to file>